4lph4Omeg4/timeline-alchemy/DOMAIN_CONFIGURATION.md

    - ✅ Separated from "Manage Current Subscription" action

 3. **UI Updates**
-   - ✅ Dashboard header with logo
+   - ✅ Dashboard header with new TA_2.jpg logo
-   - ✅ Sign In page header with logo
+   - ✅ Sign In page header with new logo
+   - ✅ Sign In page card with new logo
-   - ✅ Sign Up page header with logo
+   - ✅ Sign Up page header with new logo
+   - ✅ Sign Up page card with new logo
-   - ✅ Portfolio page header with logo
+   - ✅ Portfolio page header with new logo

 ---